mina-genee/AI-Daily-Inbox-Recap/README.md

 You are fully set up!
 Whenever you want your daily briefing, here is what you do:

 1. Open your Terminal.
-2. Type `gemini` and press Enter to wake up the AI chat.
+2. Type `gemini` and press `Enter`.
+You will see a greeting welcoming you to the Gemini CLI.
-3. Simply ask the AI:
+3. Now that you are inside the AI chat, simply type:
    **"Run my AI Daily Update."**

 **What to expect when you run this:**